 PRECAUTIONS: Before taking vitamin D, tell your doctor or pharmacist if you are allergic to it; or to other vitamin D products (such as calcitriol); or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as peanut/soy), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: high calcium/vitamin D levels (hypercalcemia/hypervitaminosis D), difficulty absorbing nutrition from food (malabsorption syndrome), kidney disease, liver disease.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 During pregnancy, doses of vitamin D greater than the recommended dietary allowance should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 This medication passes into breast milk.
 Consult your doctor before breast-feeding.